stackhpc/ansible-slurm-appliance/docs/networks.md

 ## Additional networks on some nodes

-This example shows how to override variables for specific node groups.
+This example shows how to modify variables for specific node groups.
 In this case a baremetal node group has a second network attached.
 As above, only a single subnet can have a gateway IP.